Information for students with disabilities or chronic illnesses

 The granting of a disadvantage compensation is not mentioned in final degree document!

 Important!
 Please become active in time!
-The application for disadvantage compensation should definitely be received by the examination board within the first 2 months of your first semester.
+The application for disadvantage compensation should definitely be received by the examination board within the 6 weeks of your first semester.
 Since the examination process takes a few weeks, this is the only way to ensure that you will receive the decision before your first examination registration.